treytomes/php-react-task-list/README.md

 # php-react-task-list
 My implementation of the Laravel Task List Quickstart with a React frontend.

+I like this one better than my last attempt, but I'm a bit stuck on the authentication bit.
+I really should have implemented authentication *first*.
+I'm going to start another project experimenting with Laravel/React authentication.

 ## Setting up the development environment
 **WARNING: There are probably some extra steps here.**